 - Height: 233 feet

 For several reasons, the Leshan Giant Buddha might be even more popular than the tallest Buddha in Lushan.
 Carved out of a cliff of Qifeng Peak, this is the largest stone statue of Maitreya, the anticipated successor of Gautama Buddha.

 The closer you get to the Giant Buddha, the more you realize why it took so many years.
-From coiled hairs to wooden year, the attention to detail is unmatched.
+The attention to detail, such as the 1,021 buns that are in Buddha’s coiled hair, is unmatched.
 Plus, a proper drainage system to keep rainwater from entering the structure has effectively prevented corrosion over the centuries.

 13. Tian Tan Buddha, Lantau Island